-[note 10] In comparison, the NRE has a record of 1,944 exonerations (child sex abuse, sexual assault, homicide, and other crimes) and reports that 47 percent are African American, 39 percent are Caucasian, 12 percent are Hispanic, and 2 percent are other races/ethnicities.
-However, in crimes involving child sex abuse (212 exonerations), 64 percent are Caucasian, 26 percent are African American, and 10 percent are Hispanic.
+[note 10] In comparison, the NRE has a record of 1,944 exonerations (child sex abuse, sexual assault, homicide, and other crimes) and reports that 47 percent are Black, 39 percent are Caucasian, 12 percent are Hispanic, and 2 percent are other races/ethnicities.
+However, in crimes involving child sex abuse (212 exonerations), 64 percent are Caucasian, 26 percent are Black, and 10 percent are Hispanic.

 [note 11] J.M.
 Collins and J. Jarvis, “The Wrongful Conviction of Forensic Science.”
 Forensic Science Policy & Management, 1, no. 1 (2009): 17–31.